ReformaGC/VAS_Optimization/README.md

 # VAS_Optimization
- DHS Survey Spatial Analysis to optimize Vitamin A Supplementation (VAS) Coverage for children in African countries.
+DHS Survey Spatial Analysis & Costing Report for Optimizing Vitamin A Supplementation (VAS) Coverage in African Countries.
  Project developed for Reforma Global Consulting.
- Some results or datasets may be hidden due to privacy policies.
-Only public datasets (from DHS Survey, GADM, OpenStreetMap) remain in the repository.
+ Some results, information or datasets may be hidden due to privacy policies.
+Only public datasets or open source datasets remain in the repository.
 -----------------------------------------------------------------------------------------------------------------------------------------------
-Carried out an extensive ETL processes to consolidate sample data and georeferenced information.
-Developed econometric models (Probit, Logistic Regression, Ridge Regression), Monte Carlo
-Simulation, Interactive Decision Tree, and GIS Visualizations.
+We conducted an extensive GPS based data extraction, transformation and load (ETL) process, consolidating household sample data from DHS Survey datasets with geospatial open sources like GADM and OpenStreetMap.
+Using econometric models we assessed the impact of key factors such as household’s wealth and distance to the nearest health facility on VAS Coverage outcomes.
+Afterwards, we modeled different scenarios to evaluate the changes in coverage outcomes while changing service delivery modality, average distance and supplies availability.
+At the same time, we estimate the average costs of each service modality for each child covered.